 First up we have the actual recruitment costs.
 Even if you do all of this yourself, there is still a cost of your time and attention involved.

 Next is training costs.
-If you hire experienced staff then this should be relatively simple, but every café and shop has its own quirks and individuality that will need to be learned.
+If you hire experienced staff then this should be relatively simple, but every café has its own quirks and individuality that will need to be learned.